 The Youth Guarantee scheme is an initiative that provides up to two years of full-time skills-based training for 16 – 19 year olds, free of charge.
 It will help you to gain practical qualifications and set you up for a range of career options.

-NorthTec is New Zealand’s first and only international education provider to operate an official Pearson Test of English Academic test centre.
+NorthTec is New Zealand’s first international education provider to operate an official Pearson Test of English Academic test centre.
 This test is used as proof of English language proficiency for all visa categories with an English language requirement.

 Discover study options close to home.
 We offer programmes throughout the Northland and Auckland regions.